 Cream of Mushroom Soup: When selecting a cream of mushroom soup, read the labels carefully, as ingredients and nutritional profiles vary widely.
 We recommend choosing an organic, lower fat brand such as Health Valley.

-Make-ahead options: You can mix all ingredients except chicken together the night before cooking, then refrigerate overnight.
+Make-ahead options: You can mix together all ingredients, except chicken, the night before cooking, and refrigerate overnight.
 Then just pour the refrigerated mixture into your slow cooker in the morning.
 We recommend adding the chicken in the morning when you begin cooking.

-This soup makes a large batch, and refrigerates well to be reheated for additional meals later in the week.
+In addition, this soup makes a large batch, and refrigerates well to be reheated for meals later in the week.
 It also freezes well after cooking and can be frozen in a tightly sealed baggie or freezer container.